JoulesDotDev/n8nes/custom-tools-and-scripts/md-to-pdf/README.md

 - If the HTML appears truncated, note it once at the top and continue auditing what's visible.
 - Do not invent issues to fill sections.
 Empty is fine.
 - Be specific.
 "Improve meta description" is useless; "Meta description is 38 chars, expand to 140-160 and include primary keyword X" is useful.
-- Do not use bulleted lists for findings — use tables only.
+- Use **bulleted lists only**.
+Do not use Markdown tables anywhere in the output.

 ## Sections to evaluate